Who do I serve?

 Where do I serve?

-Currently, as of September 2018, I mostly serve within the Tkaronto/Toronto region, in the territories of the Tionontati, Wyandot, Haudenosaunee, and Anishinaabe.
-Anywhere that I can get to using the GO Train is acceptable, and I prefer to travel to people personally, as my home is not particularly accessible to receive visitors.
-On occasion, I will travel to the Odaawaa/Ottawa region, in unceded and unsurrendered Algonquin territory, but because it is not on a regular basis, I can’t guarantee that I’ll be able to see you when I visit.
-I can do some forms of healing long distance, over chat, Skype, Google Hangouts, Facebook video, or the phone– though that would mostly be emotional support and active listening.
-If you would prefer I come to visit your town/city, contact me to organize a weekend pay-what-you-can retreat for your local community and I would be happy to run group rituals and sessions with your people.
+Currently, as of July 2020, I mostly serve within the Odaawaa/Ottawa region, in the unceded and unsurrendered territories of the Algonquin peoples.
+Due to the pandemic, I mostly do forms of healing long distance, over chat, Skype, Google Hangouts, Facebook video, or the phone.
+You can also contact me to organize a weekend pay-what-you-can online retreat for your local community and I would be happy to run group online rituals and sessions with your people.

 When do I serve?

-Currently, I have a part-time job and I do not offer healing all the time.
+I have a part-time job and I do not offer healing all the time.
 If you would like spiritual and religious healing sessions, Tuesdays and Fridays are best, with occasional Sundays for emergencies.
-For all other kinds of healing, I can visit you or meet with you on whatever day is most convenient for your schedule.
-I need at least 48 hours to book in advance, though if I am having a particularly busy month, it may take two weeks for me to visit you in person.
+I need at least 48 hours to book in advance, though if I am having a particularly busy month, it may take two weeks for me to book you.